-Pre-k-Kindergarten- Some of the strategies employed to assist the pre-school and Head Start children from neighboring Early Childhood centers in transitioning to our K-8 Center include allowing the staff and students from outside prekindergarten programs visit our campus to observe kindergarten classrooms.
-Kindergarten meetings are held to review registration procedures, attendance policy and skills used in kindergarten.
-Parents and younger siblings have the opportunity to visit a kindergarten classroom and receive information regarding the kindergarten curriculum, expectations and the Florida Readiness Screener (FLKRS).
+Pre-k-Kindergarten- Some of the strategies employed to assist the pre-school and Head Start children from neighboring Early Childhood centers in transitioning to our K-8 Center include allowing the staff and students from outside prekindergarten programs visit our campus and utilize the Media Center Resources.
+Kindergarten parent meetings are held to review registration procedures, attendance policy, and skills used in kindergarten.
+Parents and younger siblings have the opportunity to visit a kindergarten classroom and receive information regarding the kindergarten curriculum, expectations and the Florida Kindergarten Readiness Screener (FLKRS).
 A spring parent meeting is conducted by kindergarten and prekindergarten teachers.
 Parents are given the opportunity to ask questions and address concerns regarding the upcoming school year.
-Finally, Pre-K and Kindergarten Teachers attend all curriculum training's and professional development sessions in order to guide the articulation process and ensure the teaching of foundational skills.
+Finally, Pre-K and Kindergarten teachers attend all curriculum professional development sessions in order to guide the articulation process and ensure the teaching of foundational skills.